d3b4g/leonids/_posts/chainsaw.md

 ```
 We have got three interesting files from FTP server, after a bit of researching i found out these files are party of a etherum smart contract.

+#### What is a Smart Contract ?

+> A smart contract is an agreement between two people in the form of computer code.
+They run on the blockchain, so they are stored on a public database and cannot be changed.

+#### Analyzing Smart Contract

 WeaponizedPing.json - A compiled Solidity smart-contract in JSON format
 WeaponizedPing.sol - .sol extention means its an Ethereum smart-sontract written in Solidity
 address.txt - Possibly an address on a blockchain where the contract is been deployed.

-#### What is a Smart Contract ?

-> A smart contract is an agreement between two people in the form of computer code.
-They run on the blockchain, so they are stored on a public database and cannot be changed.

 **Lets take a look at the solidity code:**
 WeaponizedPing.sol